-The wastewater servicing strategy proposes two new pumping stations in the South Community Area, as shown on Schedule "E-10".
+The wastewater servicing strategy proposes a new sanitary sewer collection network as well as private and public sewage two new pumping stations as required.
+In the South Community Area, as shown on Schedule "E-10".
 A third station is proposed at Streamside Drive, located to the north of the West Community Area.
 (The proposed location of this third station is not shown on the schedules.)
 The siting of pumping stations will be guided by topography and by the desire to integrate these stations with planned open spaces and stormwater management facilities.